ianbrucey/war-room/app-context/case-workspace-plan.md

 ## Phase 1: Scaffolding and Configuration

 1.  **Create Case Folder Template:**
-    - A directory named `CaseFolderTemplate` has been created at the project root.
+    - A directory named `case-folder-template` has been created at the project root.
     - Inside this directory, a placeholder file `README.md` has been added.

 2.  **Define Workspace Constants:**